neilime/zf2-assets-bundle/README.md

 2. Assets :

- You can define assets for controllers / action
+ You can define assets for modules / controllers / action

  Exemple :